jansoullou/BEERLY/README.md

 + Kingfisher: A lightweight Swift library for image downloading and caching, enhancing performance and user experience.

 + Firebase: A comprehensive mobile development platform by Google, offering services like Real-time Database, Authentication, and Cloud Firestore for seamless backend integration in iOS apps.

-+ Cosmos: A Swift library for customizable star rating components, enabling easy implementation of rating systems in apps.

 ## 🔗Links